App-vNext/Polly/README.md

   .Execute(() => DoSomething());
 ```

 The above examples show policy definition immediately followed by policy execution, for simplicity.
-Policy definition and execution may equally be separated - for example, define policies on start-up, then provide them to point-of-use by dependency injection (perhaps using [`PolicyRegistry`](#policyregistry)).
+Policy definition and execution may just as often be separated in the codebase and application lifecycle.
+You may choose for example to define policies on start-up, then provide them to point-of-use by dependency injection (perhaps using [`PolicyRegistry`](#policyregistry)).

 # Usage &ndash; general resilience policies